apache/unomi/README.md

     $MY_KARAF_HOME/etc/users.properties

-For your context servers, and for any standalone ElasticSearch nodes you will need to open the following ports for proper node-to-node communication : 9200 (ElasticSearch REST API), 9300 (ElasticSearch TCP transport)
+For your context servers, and for any standalone Elasticsearch nodes you will need to open the following ports for proper node-to-node communication : 9200 (Elasticsearch REST API), 9300 (Elasticsearch TCP transport)

 Of course any ports listed here are the default ports configured in each server, you may adjust them if needed.